mkounkel/SEDFit/README.md

-Python module to downloads photometry and to performs a multi-component SED fitting.
+Python module that queries Vizier to download photometry and to perform a multi-component SED fitting.
 All the templates are already packaged, no additional download is necessary.

 Example usage: